-Before you get ready to toast to good health, it might be time to revisit the debate about whether red wine offers any benefit to you and your heart.
+Before you open a bottle, it might be time to revisit the debate about whether red wine offers any benefit to you and your heart.

 - Lowering your low-density lipoprotein (LDL) or “bad” cholesterol